WaqasSaleem97/CC_F25/Lab_Tasks/Lab_5/Lab5.md

 - (Optional) From inside VS Code you may open a file or explore the UI — but DO NOT need to create or save files here for Task 5.

+- Log out of the Ubuntu server, close the session, and exit the remote desktop program.

 9. Fix GUI login screen issues (if lightdm / greeter problems appear)

-- Install LightDM and greeter:
+- Install LightDM and greeter using `Host Terminal`:

 ```bash
 sudo apt install lightdm lightdm-gtk-greeter -y